-While the Eastern Neighborhoods PEIR determined that at a program-level the Eastern Neighborhoods Rezoning and Area Plans would not result in significant regional air quality impacts, the PEIR states that "Individual development projects undertaken in the future pursuant to the new zoning and area plans would be subject to a significance determination based on the BAAQMD's quantitative thresholds for individual projects."
-The BAAQMD's CEQA Air Quality Guidelines (Air Quality Guidelines) provide screening criteria21 for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
+individual projects."20 The BAAQMD's CEQA Air Quality Guidelines (Air Quality Guidelines) provide screening criteria21 for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
 Pursuant to the Air Quality Guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
-Criteria air pollutant emissions during construction and operation of the proposed project would meet the Air Quality Guidelines screening criteria.
-The screening criteria level for an "Apartment, mid-rise" is 494 dwelling units for operations and 240 dwelling units for construction.
-The screening criteria level for the commercial space was not identified as it is an existing use on the site, and the project would reduce the square footage of commercial space as part of the project.
-Therefore, the proposed project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.
+The screening criteria for criteria air pollutant emissions during construction and operation of for a mid-rise apartment building are 240 units and 494 units, respectively, and 277,000 sf and 33,000 square feet, respectively, for a high turnover restaurant, which could be a potential use for the ground floor space.
+The proposed project, with eight units and 8,000 square feet of retail, would meet the Air Quality Guidelines screening criteria for residential and retail uses.
+Therefore, the project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.